eludris/website/src/pages/blog/sott2.md

 - Thang: Currently WIP, exists mostly as the Discord bot that bridges
   <span class="code">`h`</span> with [eludis](https://discord.gg/vV6v2DhWQB)
-  (the official Eludris discord server), used to test pydris sometimes, the first Eludris bot.
+  (the official Eludris Discord server), used to test pydris sometimes, the first Eludris bot.
 - Erik: The second Eludris bot which takes a lot from our beloved Rik, focuses on fun with a side of utility.